Healthcare in Canada: Indigenous community

-Inequality in the LGBT community
+LGBT community

 Canadians in the LGBT community, especially those in poverty, receive inadequate levels of treatment.
 A research study by Lori Ross and Margaret Gibson notes that of all demographics, LGBT members need mental health services the most due to systemic discrimination.
 According to the study, LGBT members often need to turn to mental health services that are mainly private and not covered by publicly funded healthcare.
 Low-income LGBT members might be unable to afford these private programs; subsequently, their mental health issues may remain unaddressed or even worsen.

 Researcher Emily Colpitts states that LGBT members in Nova Scotia experience ambiguous or alienating language in their health policies.
 According to Colpitts, the "heteronormative and gender-binary language and structure of medical intake forms have the consequence of alienating LGBT populations."
 Colpitts adds that in the previous study of queer and transgender women in Nova Scotia, patients experienced significant discomfort in their meetings with healthcare providers and feared that because of the language of health policy, they would not be able to receive adequate healthcare based on their sexual identities.

 According to researcher Judith MacDonnell, LGBT members, especially childbearing lesbians, have trouble navigating through health policy.
 MacDonnell states that LGBT women encounter challenges at every point of the childbearing process in Canada and have to rely on personal and professional means to receive information that they can understand, such as in reproductive health clinics and postpartum or parenting support.

 The healthcare needs of the LGBT community are affected by a number of social, behavioural, and structural factors.
 Various bodies of literature have identified the health disparities associated with the LGBT community, and how these individuals receive disproportionate healthcare services.
 For example, mental health disorders such as depression and anxiety, eating disorders, obesity, and cardiovascular diseases are all of higher prevalence and a major concern amongst LGBT persons.
 These health issues are not sufficiently addressed either, as healthcare professionals (such as physicians) may be unaware of these individuals' sexual orientation.
 In 2008, Analysis of Canadian Community Health Service data showed that: LGB persons were more likely to seek out mental health services than heterosexuals; lesbians have lower reported rates of using family physicians. bisexuals report higher levels of unmet healthcare needs compared to heterosexuals(2); and LGB persons perceive they have less equitable access to healthcare services compared to heterosexual persons.